ygraham/nlp-williams/README.md

 Requirements:
 --------------------

-1. "R Statistical Software"
+1. "R Statistical Software".
 To install R on the command line:
         > sudo apt-get install r-base

-2. R's "psych" package

-To install R's "psych" package:
-Open your R command line, by typing
+2. R's "psych" package.
+To install R's "psych" package, open your R console, by typing:
         > R

-IF your institution uses a proxy server, you need to tell R about it BEFORE installing any package, here's what to do: Type the following commmand into R, remembering to provide your actual credentials and proxy server details:
+IF your institution uses a proxy server, you need to tell R about it BEFORE (important) installing any package, here's what to do: Type the following commmand into R, remembering to provide your actual credentials and proxy server details:

         > Sys.setenv(http_proxy="http://myusername:mypasssord@myproxyserver.com:8080/")

-Open R command line (by typing "R") and enter the following:
+Install the "psych" package
         > install.packages("psych")

 You'll be given an option of a CRAN site, when you have one selected, you